jonathancraddock/mootparadox_grav/pages/03.outdoors/my-first-season-of-wild-swimming/item.md

         - swimming
 ---

-Open water swimming has been making a splash recently, in part because of lockdown related pool closures, but also there's an increased awareness of the health benefits.
-There's two camps and I'll call them "you must be joking" camp, and the "evangelists".
-Having made this transition personally, I can empathise with both parties; even though the first lot are wrong!
+Open water swimming has been making a splash in the last few years.
+Lockdown related pool closures may have been a spring-board, but there's also increasing awareness of the health benefits.
+You find two camps.
+The "you must be joking" camp, and the "evangelists".
+Having made this transition personally, I can empathise with both parties, even though the first lot are wrong!

 ===

 In May of 2020, with swimming pools closed and missing my weekly fix, I bought an [Alpkit Lotic](https://alpkit.com/products/lotic-mens) wetsuit and embarked on my first outdoor swim.
 The UK spring of 2020 was the fifth warmest on record, with more sunshine hours than a typical summer.
 It was soon to be followed by a summer heatwave, so the North Tyne was almost tropical, or at least, well into the upper teens.

-You can expect to pay over £100 for a decent wetsuit, the Lotic floating around £150, but I was lucky and found it on sale for £125.
-Other *name* brands (and you might think of C-Skins, Zone3, Orca, and so on) are probably going to cost you a little more.
+You can expect to pay around £100 for a decent wetsuit, and the Lotic floats around £150, although I was lucky and found it on sale for £125.
+Other *name* brands (and you might think of C-Skins, Zone3, Orca) are probably going to cost you a little more.
 But, as a confident swimmer, happily covering a couple of miles of freestyle in the pool, I had no complaints with my Lotic.
+My only tip would be, check it's a "swimming" wetsuit, as wetsuits for sailing, kayaking and surfing, may have a different balance, or a different range of movement through the arms, and so on.

 ![north-tyne-2](north-tyne-2.jpg "north-tyne-2")
 *First dip*